Vigneshwaran28/piggyBag/README.md

 # Expenso

-Expenso is an offline-first personal finance management app built with:
+Expenso is an offline-first personal expense tracking and money management app built with:

 - Kotlin
 - Jetpack Compose